The Online Business of Torture

-As a lifelong animal lover the existence of a rabid monkey-hating community didn’t just trouble me – it confused me.
+As a lifelong animal lover, the existence of a rabid monkey-hating community wasn’t just troubling – it genuinely confused me.
 Who would want to be involved in the production, distribution, or consumption of animal abuse?
 Why monkeys?
 Where does this consistent stream of malicious monkey content come from in the first place?

 Thanks for reading Off-Topic!
 Subscribe for free to receive new posts and support my work.